jafalter/mw-btc-swap/README.md

 Let say we have Alice and Bob who would like to trade.
 Alice owns 2 Grin (2000000000 Nanogrin) in the commitment 09257c975816e6ba6e9a66d1956a202b80d2cd25889a6bef2db0542d51fad6df8e of which she knows the opening.
 Bob has 0.01826996 (1826996 sats) locked in a P2PKH address (mhHx61qiNcdFgXo722fDfMN4yRe1zH7bx8) for which he knows the unlocking information.
-Bob would like to own some Grin and Alice BTC so agree to conduct a swap.
+Bob would like to own some Grin and Alice BTC so they agree to conduct a swap.
 The exchange rate is that 1 Grin = 0.000011 BTC, Alice agrees to give 1.5 Grin (1500000000 Nanogrin) to Bob for which she wants 0.000016 BTC (1600 sats).
 One of the two parties (in this case Bob) initiates the swap with the following command: